-The endless clanging of dishes being stacked in the back room permeated the atmosphere as pungently as the second-hand cloud wafting over from the solitary old man's cigarette two tables away.
+The endless clanging of the stacking of dishes in the back room permeated the atmosphere seemingly as pungently as did the second-hand cloud slowly wafting over from the solitary old man's third cigarette two tables away.
 The afternoon sun beamed in through the dis-shevelled, dust-encrusted slats of the venetian blinds.
-Watching the blades of sunlight slice through the smoke, Blake thought to himself how eerily similar this was to a Great White concert as he finished his Yu-Hsiang Beef and Chow Mein.
+Watching the blades of sunlight slice through the smoke, Blake thought to himself how eerily similar this was to a Great White concert which he could vaguely remember as he finished his Yu-Hsiang Beef and Chow Mein.

-Failing to recognize his own disruptiveness to the other patrons in the restaurant, Blake's lunch-mate Roger took yet another long, loud sip of his black pekoe as he read the fortune he had just extracted from his cookie.
+Failing to recognize his own disruptiveness to anyone else in the restaurant, Roger took yet another long, loud, ragged sip of his black pekoe as he read the fortune he had just extracted from his cookie.

 "Here's my fortune," he said to Blake, who was sitting blank-stared, still pondering the natural laser show.
 "It says,